edwardbryant/udacity-movie-trailer-project/README.md

 ### Movie Trailer Page Functions

 The functions used to create the final movie trailers page are located in [fresh_tomatoes.py](https://github.com/edwardbryant/udacity-movie-trailer-project/blob/master/media.py), along with HTML template variables used by these functions.
+This file must be imported to access the functions described below.

 #### open_movies_page function